openstax/enki/README.md

 - [ ] move all the steps into a JSON file so it can be parsed in node and bash
 - [ ] move the bash code for each step into a separate bash file and ensure codecov checks it
 - [ ] make the docker-entrypoint script use the JSON file to validate inputs, environment variables, and run the correct step
+- [ ] add code coverage for the TypeScript files

 ## Updates since I started